But first, let’s do a little refeasher of what embedded analytics is.

 Embracing analytics means that no competitors will pull the rug under you when you know your solution is better.
 You’ll be the one who does that.
 But that’s not the only differentiating factor because embedded analytics enables greater user engagement and increases the time spent on your application.

-4. How does embed analytics engage users and increase time spent on your application?
+4. How does embedding analytics engage users and increase time spent on your application?

-As of today, employees switching apps over 1,100 times a day, your software has to fight very hard to capture and retain attention once the software is implemented.
+As of today, employees switch apps over 1,100 times a day, so your software has to fight very hard to capture and retain attention once the software is implemented.
 Unfortunately, if customers don’t use the software enough, they simply won’t renew the license.

 So, what’s the best way to get users involved?